-A number of factors, such as despair, anger, negative thinking, impatience, and fear, affect our fitness level.
-Mental well-being refers to being able to acknowledge and understand one’s own feelings, thoughts, and actions, thus improving one’s ability to appreciate life to its fullest.
+Despair, anger, negative thinking, impatience, and fear affect our fitness level.
+Mental well-being refers to being able to acknowledge and understand one’s own feelings, thoughts, and actions, thus improving the ability to appreciate life to its fullest.

-Implementing and enforcing health and safety policies and procedures, including the identification and management of mental health problems, are among the interventions and best practices that can protect and promote mental well-being at work.
+Implementing and enforcing policies and procedures, including the identification and management of mental health problems, are among the interventions and best practices that can protect and promote mental well-being at work.

 Letting employees know that support is always available, including them in decision-making, conveying a sense of control and participation, and implementing management practices that support a healthy work-life balance – these can all be used as tools to create a work environment that is uplifting, supportive, and empowering.
 Adding career development programs for the staff and rewarding employees for their contributions can do what is needed to build constructive bridges of dialogue and communication.
 This allows one to develop an ability to make decisions for themselves.
 It’s a proactive and optimistic phrase that dispels any negative thoughts.

 COVID-19 seriously impacted the mental health of people around the world.
 It is due to the psychological and emotional stress that the pandemic resulted in that more companies are now investing in mental health resources at work.

 All other organs in the body are regulated by the mind.
 If your mind becomes unstable, all of the organs in the body malfunction.
 To achieve success in all aspects of life, one must be both physically and emotionally fit.
 Keeping the mind healthy should be as important as keeping the physical body healthy.